wgsl-tooling-wg/wesl-js/tools/examples/wgsl-test-fragment-image/README.md

-# wesl-test Fragment Gradient Example
+# wgsl-test Fragment Gradient Example

-This example shows how to test a WGSL fragment shader using visual regression testing with wesl-test.
+This example shows how to test a WGSL fragment shader using visual regression testing with wgsl-test.

 ## Structure